pacstack/buildhelper/README.md

 **Note:** the container build process requires ≈ 600MB of free space in the `/tmp` filesystem.

+### Registering `binfmt_misc` binary formats for AArch64

+To run 64-bit ARM binaries directly within the container the AArch64 binary formats must be registered with `binfmt_misc` by writing to the `/proc/sys/fs/binfmt_misc` filesystem.
+This is done using the `scripts/qemu-binfmt-conf.sh` script.
+As the `/proc/sys/fs/binfmt_misc` are common between host and inside of container, the register script must be run with root privileges on the host:

+    $ sudo scripts/qemu-binfmt-conf.sh

+Ubuntu and other Debian derivative users can make the changes persist between reboots by specifying the `--systemd ALL` option to `qemu-binfmt-conf`:

+    $ sudo scripts/qemu-binfmt-conf.sh  --systemd ALL

+**Note:** This step is not necessary if the `qemu-user-static` package is already installed on the host.

+### Building LLVM

-After the buildhost container has been successfully built, LLVM builds are started by invoking `build.sh` and passing it a corresponding manifest file.
+LLVM builds are started by invoking `build.sh` and passing it a corresponding manifest file.

 Currently the following manifests are supported: